renatoamreis1987/monsters-rolodex/README.md

-# monsters-rolodex
-This is the new monsters App from Zero to Mastery React
+This project is from the React Zero to Mastery App

+### Hosted in Heroku

+### Notes:
+- On the course they will host this with GH Pages, however I prefered to have in Heroku.